Giardia in dogs - what you as a dog owner have to consider

 Giardia is a common problem in dogs

-According to a study, almost 20 percent of all four-legged friends in Germany are infected with them.
+According to a study, almost 20 percent of all four-legged friends in the United Kingdom are infected with them.
 Once a dog suffers from Giardia, it has difficulty getting rid of the unicellular parasites of the small intestine.

 Without the consistent implementation of suitable measures for treatment, the infection can cause a nutrient deficiency and inflammation in the long term and pose a serious health risk, especially for puppies and older animals.